Chinese Company Makes You Look Like Ivanka Trump

 The Ivanka Plastic Look

-It’s not just the Chinese trying to look like Ivanka Trump there are some Americans who have spent as much as 30,000 to 60,000 dollars just to look like the mogul.
+It’s not just the Chinese trying to look like Ivanka Trump, there are some Americans who have spent as much as $30,000 to $60,000 just to look like the mogul.
 One patient said that she was interested in looking just like her after seeing her during the election and she found her pretty.
-She said that she liked Ivanka’s nose, cheeks and breasts.
-One took liking to Ivanka’s style and found her very classy and elegant.
-Tiffany Taylor’s transformation begun two years ago and she continued to spend a lot of money to achieve the total transformation.
+She said that she liked Ivanka’s nose, cheeks, and breasts.
+One took a liking to Ivanka’s style and found her very classy and elegant.
+Tiffany Taylor’s transformation began two years ago, and she continues to spend a lot of money to achieve the total transformation.

 A post shared by Ivanka Trump (@ivankatrump) on